Cyrus Vance: Political career

 In 1957, Senator Lyndon B. Johnson asked Vance to leave Wall Street to work for the United States Senate Committee on Armed Services, where he helped draft the National Aeronautics and Space Act, leading to the creation of NASA.

 In 1961, Defense Secretary Robert McNamara recruited Vance to become General Counsel of the Department of Defense.
 He was then made the Secretary of the Army by President John F. Kennedy.
 He was Secretary when Army units were sent to northern Mississippi in 1962 to protect James Meredith and ensure that the court-ordered integration of the University of Mississippi took place.

 In 1964, Vance became the United States Deputy Secretary of Defense and now-President Johnson sent him to the Panama Canal Zone after student riots.
 After the 1967 Detroit riot, Johnson sent him to Michigan.
 Vance next attempted to delay the Cyprus dispute as the President's personal envoy, brokering the Greek-Turkish agreement of Dec.
 1, 1967.
 In 1968, Johnson sent him to South Korea to deal with the hostage situation.

 Vance first supported the Vietnam War but by the late 1960s changed his views and resigned from office, advising the president to withdraw US troops from South Vietnam.
-Vance served as a deputy to W. Averell Harriman during the Paris Peace Accords, which were a failure due to the duplicity of the South Vietnamese.
-Vance called the failed peace talks "one of the great tragedies in history".
+In 1968, Vance served as a deputy to W. Averell Harriman during the peace negotiations in Paris with the North Vietnamese.
+However, the South Vietnamese government refused to participate, in the hopes that Richard Nixon would win the US presidential election and deliver a more favourable settlement.
+Vance called Saigon's decision "one of the great tragedies in history".
 He received the Presidential Medal of Freedom in January 1969.

 In May 1970, Vance was appointed to serve as a commissioner in a landmark panel known as the Knapp Commission, which was formed and assigned by New York City Mayor John V. Lindsay to investigate systemic corruption in the New York Police Department.
 The Knapp Commission held televised hearings into police corruption and issued a final report of its findings in 1972.
 The work of the Knapp Commission led to the prosecution of police officers on charges of corruption and culminated in significant, if short-lived, reforms and oversight of the police department, including the appointment of a temporary special prosecutor to investigate and prosecute corruption committed by NYPD officers, district attorneys, and judges.

 From 1974 to 1976, Vance served as president of the New York City Bar Association.
 Vance returned to his law practice at Simpson Thacher & Bartlett in 1980, but was repeatedly called back to public service throughout the 1980s and 1990s, participating in diplomatic missions to Bosnia, Croatia, and South Africa.
 Vance helped negotiate the dispute over the Nagorno-Karabakh region.